foam-framework/foam/tutorial/1-concepts.md

 ### Model

 The Model (ie. the M) in a FOAM application is a collection of FOAM models.
-For example, the data model for an email client might consist of several models: `EMail`, `Attachment`, `Contact`, and maybe `Thread` and `Label`.
+For example, the data model for an email client might consist of several FOAM models: `EMail`, `Attachment`, `Contact`, and maybe `Thread` and `Label`.

 Most views in FOAM deal either with a single object, or with a collection of objects.
 Collections of data all implement the DAO interface (see below).